JeanPhilippeStephane/Dokkan-Cards/README.md

   - *Get Dokkan Battle*
   - *About*
   - An in-app tutorial section that will help every user get started by teaching them the basics of the app

+  *IMPORTANT NOTICE*

+  ## You are not allowed to post this project and claim that it is yours and you cannot use my code for your projects without permission!